Shoe Construction Techniques

-Blake Construction: Used to make flexible leather shoes, the Blake construction starts with a board lasted upper.
-The sole is glued in place then, with the last removed, the upper is sewn directly through the outsole unit.
+Blake Construction: Used to make flexible leather shoes, the Blake construction starts with a board-lasted upper.
+Glue the sole in place then, with the last removed, sew the upper directly through the outsole unit.
 The outsole may be leather or rubber and have a groove molded into its surface to guide the Blake stitch.
-You will find Blake construction on weltless leather dress shoes, moccasins and boat shoes.
+You will find Blake construction on weltless leather dress shoes, moccasins, and boat shoes.
 Blake construction is not waterproof.

-Norwegian Storm Welt Construction: The Norwegian Welt construction is similar to the Goodyear welt construction method but the upper is turned outside and is sandwiched between the outer welt and the outsole.
-Used to make the heaviest waterproof boots, the Norwegian Storm Welt is difficult to make and is found almost exclusively in the workshops of Italian boot makers.
+Norwegian Storm Welt Construction: Similar to the Goodyear welt construction method but the upper is turned outside and is sandwiched between the outer welt and the outsole.
+Used to make the heaviest waterproof boots, the Norwegian Storm Welt is difficult to make and is found almost exclusively in the workshops of Italian bootmakers.

-Stitch down Veldtschoen welt Construction: Again, the Veldtschoen welt is related to the Goodyear and Norwegian welt constructions, but in this case an inner welt or rapid stitch line through the midsole is paired with a second rapid stitch that attaches the outsole.
-The outsole being attached after the first welt, the bottom stitch is protected by the outsole.
+Stitch down Veldtschoen welt Construction: Again, the Veldtschoen welt is related to the Goodyear and Norwegian welt constructions.
+In this case, an inner welt or rapid stitch line through the midsole is paired with a second rapid stitch that attaches the outsole.
+The outsole is attached after the first welt, the bottom stitch is protected by the outsole.

-To learn more about How Shoes are Made check out the book.
+To learn more about How Shoes are Made check out our book.

 How Shoes are Made.